jrieke/streamlit-inspector/README.md

 **Streamlit component to inspect Python objects during development.**

-Pass any object and streamlit-inspector will write an interactive preview of the object directly to your app, showing the objects type (with docstring), attributes (with values), and methods (with signatures and docstrings).
+Pass any object and streamlit-inspector will write an interactive preview of the object directly to your app, showing the object's type (with docstring), attributes (with values), and methods (with signatures and docstrings).

 ---